 Conversational agents (CAs)---such as voice assistants (VAs)\footnote{We use \textit{conversational agent (CA)} to refer to AI systems that interact via natural language, and \textit{voice assistant (VA)} when voice is the primary modality.
-We use the term CA as our system has both text and voice modality.}---offer a promising alternative to traditional, static diaries.
-VAs can reduce patient burden and improve compliance through hands-free, more engaging diary interactions \cite{chen2024dozzz, groninger2025voicecancer}.
-Advances in large language models (LLMs) further extend this potential by enabling CAs to capture self-reports more accurately and consistently \cite{wei2024leveraging, xu2025exploring, mahmood2025voice, yang2024talk2care}.
-This motivates our first research question: \textit{How can we design a voice-based conversational sleep diary to enable adaptive capture of patient sleep behaviors and context?} However, such conversational input inevitably produces unstructured data, raising the challenge of how specialists can make use of it without increasing their burden.
-Thus, our second research question becomes: \textit{How can unstructured diary conversations be processed to yield meaningful and clinically relevant insights that support specialists?} Finally, we want to understand \textit{How do specialists envision the broader roles CAs could play in BSM?}
+We use the term CA as our system has both text and voice modality.}---\am{offer a promising alternative to traditional, static diaries in capturing essential sleep metrics as well as addressing these shortcomings}; \am{voice-based self-reporting in health and well being contexts can provide a more engaging and potentially less burdensome hands-free experience than conventional input methods \cite{maharjan2022difference, chen2024dozzz, sinha2022adherence, groninger2025voicecancer}.
+While static diary formats constrain users to fixed fields and predetermined questions, conversational interfaces allow users to express themselves more naturally and elaborately during self-report \cite{maharjan2022difference}.} \am{Advances in large language models (LLMs) further extend this potential by enabling CAs to capture self-reports more accurately and consistently \cite{wei2024leveraging, xu2025exploring, mahmood2025voice, yang2024talk2care, li2024diaryhelper}, making them a suitable alternative to capture context on top of the essential metrics reliably}.
+This motivates our first research question: \textit{\am{How can we design a voice-based conversational sleep diary to enable adaptive capture of patient sleep behaviors and context?}} However, such conversational input inevitably produces unstructured data, raising the challenge of how specialists can make use of it without increasing their burden.
+Thus, our second research question becomes: \textit{\am{How can we design analytics tools for sleep specialists to process unstructured diary conversations in meaningful and clinically relevant ways?}} Finally, we want to understand: \textit{\am{How do specialists envision the broader roles CAs could play in BSM?}}